bspatafora/mastermind/README.md

 ## Usage

-Navigate to the directory containing the mastermind gem, then use:
+Navigate to the directory containing the mastermind gem, then run:

-    $ ruby ./mastermind/lib/mastermind.rb
+    $ mastermind/bin/mastermind